Trundholm sun chariot: Calendar

-Sun chariot in Indo-European mythology
+Sun chariot in Indo-European mythology and religions

 Norse mythology

 The chariot has been interpreted as a possible Bronze Age predecessor to Skinfaxi, the horse that pulled Dagr, the personification of day, across the sky.

 Celtic Pantheon

 The sky god Taranis is typically depicted with the attribute of a spoked wheel.

 Hindu scriptures

 The Rigveda in Hindu scriptures also reflects the mention of the Sun chariot.
 RV 10.85 mentions the sun god's bride as seated on a chariot pulled by two steeds.

 The relevant verses are the following (trans.
 Griffith):